For more of my blogs about Iran, please visit The Real Iran

 Weddings in Iran are sex segregated, and I had to get special persion to see the bride, but not her face of course...

-despite the odd and sometimes disapproving looks and comments we got from local men.
+and sometimes disapproving looks and comments we got from local men.
 A fellow traveler even told me of being hit on by a local school girl, who took him to a park and insisted it was ok for them to hold hands because the morality police were not watching.

 However, there is still a long, long way to go.
 As a westerner in Iran, and a liberal minded one at that, there were many practices that were shocking for me to witness or hear about.
 The obvious and above-mentioned ones were the enforced headscarf, lack of drinking and nightlife, and even as a male I was not allowed to wear shorts in public.

 As a strictly personal observation, I find the hijab nearly comical in that it basically only covers a part of the woman’s head, under the pretense of making her less visible or appealing to men, but is a woman really that much less ‘sexy’ if part of her head is covered?
-And I couldn’t help but notice how awkwardly women are constantly fidgeting with their scarves, and public activities like exercise or work become huge strains so that many women just opt
+And I couldn’t help but notice how awkwardly women are constantly fidgeting with their scarves, and public activities like exercise or work become huge strains so that many women just opt to stay at

 Different door knockers for men and women

 So the women inside know if they need to put on their veil or not

 home.
 In one instance I visited a family home and when I entered I accidentally saw their university-aged daughter without her hijab.
 She was so embarrassed that she ran away and never came out for the duration of my visit, even with her parents trying to convince her to come practice her English with me.
 As a foreign observer, this all seemed a little ridiculous to me, as much as I believe in cultural relativism, the idea that all practices make sense when examined within the framework of their local culture.